simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-security-vulnerabilities-research-2026/index.en.md

 - **404 Media's reporting** on publicly exposed camera feeds
 - **Official responses** from Flock Safety and U.S. Senators
 - **National Vulnerability Database** (NVD) published disclosures
+- **The September 2026 filesystem dump** published by Distributed Denial of Secrets, with a line-by-line technical teardown by Micah Lee and a joint WIRED and 404 Media investigation

 For context on **why these cameras exist** and **privacy implications**, see our article: **[Flock Safety Camera Surveillance: Prevalence, Privacy Concerns, and Protection Strategies](/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/)**